CarinLundqvist/GlobalEnergyGIS/README.md

 The model was run with Julia v1.7.0.

 Only GISWind was modified to allow the exclusion of land based on altitude and to allow new land-based resource classes.
-How the resource classes are created is explained in the master thesis WHow the Cost-Competitiveness of Wind Power is Affected by Considering Historical Installation Patterns" by Lundqvist 2024.
+How the resource classes are created is explained in the master thesis "How the Cost-Competitiveness of Wind Power is Affected by Considering Historical Installation Patterns" by Lundqvist 2024.

 # GlobalEnergyGIS.jl